reb0und/lrs/notes/advanced_features.md

     unsafe  {
         println!("{}, {}", *r1, *r2);
     }```
-- Creating a pointer does no harm, only when trying to access teh value that it points at, might end up dealing with an invalid value
+- Creating a pointer does no harm, only when trying to access the value that it points at, might end up dealing with an invalid value
 - These are `*const i32` and `*mut i32` raw pointers that point to the same location in memory, where `num` is stored, if instead created an immutable and mutable reference to `num`, code wouln't have compiled because Rust's ownership rules don't allow a mutable reference at the same time as any immutable references, with raw pointers, can create a mutable pointer and an immutable pointer to the same location and cahnge the data through hte mutable pointer, potentially creating a data race
 - One major use of raw pointers is interfacing with C code, another case is when building up safe abstractions that the borrow checker doesn't understand